openmina/openmina/README.md

+* Connect to the network and sync up to the best tip block
-* Verify blocks and transactions
+* Validate and apply new blocks and transactions to update consensus and ledger state.
-* Produce SNARKs
+* Produce SNARKs to complete SNARK work.
-* Broadcast messages: block information, transaction pool, SNARK pool
+* Broadcast messages: blocks, SNARK pool

 We are working on the following: